leena-kang/leagueoflegends/README.md

   >  This **not** unique across all rows, but instead there 12 rows per `gameid`: 10 rows are for the 10 total players in a match, and last 2 contain summary data for the blue and red team.

 - `participantid`: The player number in a game.
   > Note this is **not** a unique key for each player.
 Possible values are 1-10, 100, or 200.
-Note that 100 and 200 represents the whole team, and 1-10 represents each player.
+100 and 200 represents the whole team, and 1-10 represents each player.

 - `result`: Outcome of a match.
 1 indicates that the team/player won this match, and 0 if they lost.